 Body Mass Index: Is it the Right Tool for Health?

-In this article, we delve into the historical context of BMI, uncover its limitations, discuss the influence of pharmaceutical companies, explore research findings challenging its validity, and shed light on the motivations behind its continued use.
-By doing so, we emphasize the importance of embracing a comprehensive and personalized approach to assessing health while combatting weight stigma.
+Body mass index (BMI has been used for decades to assess health and weight status.
+However, a closer examination reveals that BMI may not be as reliable as once believed.
+In this article, we delve into the historical context of BMI, uncover its limitations, examine the influence of pharmaceutical companies, explore research findings that challenge its validity, and shed light on the motivations behind its continued use.
+By doing so, we emphasize the importance of adopting a comprehensive, personalized approach to assessing health while combating weight stigma.

 The Origins of Body Mass Index